luisdza/luis-de-sousa-dot-com/content/blog/outsourcing_ubuntu.md

 > Yes, bandwidth is cheaper, cables are faster, and global distribution is more efficient.
 But **efficiency is not sovereignty**.
 If Africa is serious about shaping its digital future, it cannot depend entirely on servers in the US, Europe, or China.
 It needs its own mirrors, repositories, and infrastructure — rooted here, for our communities.

+Some argue that **contribution** – *writing code, starting projects, and growing communities* – matters more than infrastructure.
+And they are right: without African commits, open source here remains **consumption, not creation**.
+But **mirrors are not a distraction from contribution; they are its foundation**.
+A local mirror *lowers the barrier to entry*, *trains capacity in running infrastructure*, and *signals that Africa is not just downloading from the global commons but helping to host it*.
+In the spirit of **Ubuntu**, contribution is not only code – it is also the *resilience and shared provision of the commons itself*.

 The decommissioning of TENET’s mirror service should not mark the quiet end of an era.
 It should spark a renewed conversation among universities, government, and industry about why we must invest in our own digital commons and claim a seat in the global ecosystem.

 ---